 Dog owners will be liable for the full value of any park property damaged or destroyed by their dogs.

 Please be a responsible dog owner and support our dog park guidelines.

 Dog owners are required to license their dogs and have documented expiration date of dog's rabies vaccination (rabies certificate) with them upon registration.
 We strongly recommend that dogs receive the Parvo vaccination.
-Out-of-town visitors are asked to show rabies tag when registering with the park office; a locality license is not required.
+Out-of-town visitors are asked to show a rabies tag when registering with the park office; a locality license is not required.